IEEE Vehicular Technology Society

 - You will need a computer with speakers to watch the presentation.
 A microphone and webcam are optional but encouraged.

-Registration is Closed
+Registration is available online

 - 12:00 pm – Social discussion